LivotovLabs/FastTrack/README.md

 - To send a local broadcast:
   - App.sendPrivateBroadcast(...) - completely async, like normal Context.sendBroadcast
   - App.sendPrivateBroadcastAndWait(...) - method will be blocked until all broadcast receivers will process request

+Ant
+---

+Ant build script contains a custom rules file, which is automatically imported and used by ant.
+This adds the following features to your ant build process:

+- version name and version code from version.propeties file are automatically inserted into AndroidManifest.xml on build.
+- when app.debuggable property set to "true" in (version.properties), the folowing extra actions will tak place:
+  - android:debuggable="true" is set to AndroidManifest.xml
+  - proguard will be disabled

+And once app.debuggable is removed or set to "false", android:debuggable="true" statement will be automatically removed and proguard obfuscation is enabled.

 Soon
 ----